-Coffee is a high potassium food, included in a table of high potassium drinks here.
-But it also has advantages beyond its ability to provide large amounts of potassium and thus aid in the prevention of hypertension, osteoporosis and kidney stones.
+Coffee is a high potassium food.
+You can find the amount of potassium it has in the table of high potassium drinks linked to from the “Links to Food Potassium Tables” tab at the top of the page.
+But coffee also has advantages beyond its ability to provide large amounts of potassium, and thus aid in the prevention of hypertension, osteoporosis, and kidney stones.

 The study included over 2 million people and over 34,000 cancers in 40 different cohorts.
 The studies came from North America, Europe, and the Asia-Pacific area.
 Because the studies came from multiple geographic areas, the heterogeneity of the studies was large.
-The amount of coffee consumed, the concentration of the coffee, the coffee type, and the method of preparation all varied.
-They adjusted the differences to equivalents of 1 cup of coffee, and compared the amount consumed in a day, up to 6 cups, to the risk of cancer development.
+Consequently,the amount of coffee consumed, the concentration of the coffee, the coffee type, and the method of preparation all varied.
+But the researchers adjusted the differences to equivalents of 1 cup of coffee.
+Then they compared the amount consumed in a day, up to 6 cups, to the risk of cancer development.

 The study showed a reduction in cancer for those who drank coffee, compared to non-coffee drinkers.
 Furthermore it showed that the more coffee you drink, the lower your cancer risk.

 They also broke the study down into different individual cancers.
 The individual cancers that coffee helped prevent were pancreatic, colorectal, breast, endometrial, liver, prostate, male bladder, leukemia, esophageal, oral and pharyngeal.
 It had no effect on stomach, lung, kidney, ovarian or non-melanoma skin cancers.

 So although there are many who discuss the evils of coffee and try to discourage you from drinking coffee, the scientific evidence at this point indicates that for most people, the more you drink, the healthier you will be.